Chronotek Login - Pro & Classic

 Rounding Rules to Keep In Mind When Changing Timesheets

-Any adjustments made to the timesheet cannot be a means for the employer to save money.
+Any time clock rounding adjustments made to the timesheet cannot be used by the employer to save money.
 For example, if an employer saw a timesheet with a start time of 8:03 and then rounded it to 8:15, the employer would save almost a quarter hour’s pay, even though the employee worked most of the quarter hour and should be compensated accordingly.
 Be careful with time card manipulation.
-The FLSA requires that employers pay for all the time employees work.
+The Fair Labor Standards Act (FLSA) requires that employers pay for all the time employees work.

 2 - Follow the 7-Minute Rule